 Development proposals which could potentially increase the Plan area's carbon emissions by 1% or more in comparison to the 2018 estimate would be expected to have a major negative impact for this objective.
-Development proposals which may be likely to increase the Plan area's carbon emissions by 0.1% or more in comparison to the 2018 estimate would be expected to have a minor negative impact for this objective.
+Development proposals which may be likely to increase the Plan area's carbon emissions by between 0.1% and 1% in comparison to the 2018 estimate would be expected to have a minor negative impact for this objective.
 For the purpose of this report, this threshold has been deduced from available guidance40.

-As carbon emissions have been calculated per person per dwelling, development proposals for employment or non-residential end use have not been included in this assessment.
+As carbon emissions have been calculated per person based on the average number of people per dwelling, development proposals for employment or non-residential end use have not been included in this assessment.